rtmigo/kitest_py/README.md

 Cross-platform Python script that allows you to quickly create a directory with files, run commands in it and check the results.

-## Example: Testing Kotlin library
+## Example: Testing a Kotlin library

 Suppose you have created a Kotlin library named `mylib`.
 You need to test that third-party projects can use `mylib` as a dependency.